zach-chairez/New-Site/content/post/imdb-sentiment-analysis/index.md

 We predict (in Test set 5) the probability of finding the word "the" given a negative text entry is 58.54 % while the actual probability is 66.67 %
 ```

-As shown above, the predicted probablities of finding the word "the" given a negative text entry, on average, are close to the actual accuracies of $ \sim60%$, however the predictions themselves are not entirely accurate.
-We'll need to keep this in mind when we're establishing prior probablities later.
+As shown above, the predicted probabilities of finding the word "the" given a negative text entry, on average, are close to the actual accuracies of $\sim60$%, however the predictions themselves are not entirely accurate.
+We'll need to keep this in mind when we're establishing prior probabilities later.

 ```python
 # Checking P('the' | POSITIVE TEXTS)